Písek: Sacral buildings

 There are six churches in Písek, four of them in the town centre.
 One of the town's main landmarks is the Deanery Church of the Nativity of the Virgin Mary from the mid-13th century, old as the town itself.
 The church tower is open to the public and serves as a lookout tower.

 The Church of the Exaltation of the Holy Cross is located on the central square commemorates the former Dominican Monastery destroyed by Hussites in 1419.

 The Church of Saint Wenceslaus is located in Václavské Předměstí part of Písek.
-Existence of a sacral building in the area is documented already in around 1200, Church of Saint Wenceslaus was first mentioned in 1378.
+Existence of a sacral building in the area was documented in around 1200; Church of Saint Wenceslaus was first mentioned in 1378.
 The original church was demolished in the mid-16th century and a new Gothic-Renaissance church was built on its foundations.
 In 1695–1697, it was rebuilt into the Baroque style.
 Today it is known for the unique fresco of Jan Hus being burned in Konstanz from around 1550, the oldest painting of his burning in the world.

 Castle and town walls

 The Písek Castle is a partly preserved Gothic castle, rebuilt into the town hall and a brewery.
-It also houses the Prácheňsko Museum, part of its exhibition is a preserved Gothic hall from the 13th century.
+It also houses the Prácheňsko Museum; part of its exhibition is a preserved Gothic hall from the 13th century.

 There are several preserved remains of the town fortifications in Písek, including two castle bastions and fragments of the town walls.